Ural (region): History

 In the 17th century, Ural became inhabited by Slavs who brought advanced farming technique and craftsmanship.
 This changed the lifestyle of the area and quenches the past armed conflicts.
 Grain-based agriculture, small-scale industries (wood, leather, pottery, blacksmithing, etc.) and a network of markets spread over Ural.
-The salt industry was developed in Solikamsk.
+The salt industry was developed in Solikamsk by Stroganov family salt industrialists who acquired extensive territories.
 At the same time, the national and social oppression started of the indigenous people of the area, such as Mansi, Khanty and Bashkirs.

 In the 17th century rich and high-quality mineral deposits were discovered in the Ural region.
 First iron and copper smelters were founded by the mid-17th century.
 The area was recognized by the Russian government as a strategic source of raw materials.
 More than 60 factories were built in the first half of the 18th century and this number doubled in the 1750–60s.
 The industrial activity declined in the early 19th century due to the crisis of the feudal system in Russia, and the growth slowed in all areas except for the gold mining.
 The largest industrial and commercial centers were Perm, Yekaterinburg, Orenburg, Ufa, Kungur and Irbit.
 Irbit hosted the biggest fair of the Urals.
 In the 1840s, regular commercial navigation started on the Kama River.